charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 11 Adv/3_MA-T2_TrigFunctionsAndIdentities/index.md

 ---
 weight: 3
-title: 'Trigonometric Functions and Identities'
+title: 'Trigonometric functions and identities'
 ---

 ## Trigonometric Functions and Identities